Novice Rowing Program

-*Note: Saturday 08 June is an orientation day, and therefore it is requested that all registrants plan to attend this very important session.
-We understand that scheduling conflicts are inevitable, but please notify us immediately, if you cannot attend this important first day.
+Note: First class is an orientation day, and therefore it is requested that all registrants plan to attend this very important session.
+We understand that scheduling conflicts are inevitable, but please notify us immediately if you cannot attend this important first day.

-In order to to successfully complete the ARC Novice Program, you must:
+In order to successfully complete the ARC Novice Program, you must:

 - Participate in a minimum of 50% of the Novice practices.
 More is better!